 The peak ticketed days of attendance used to always be within the February Presidents' Week.
 Since the last UMP Amendment, this has changed.
 President's Week continues to be the time of highest attendance with 8 of the 12 years reported below occurring during this February holiday.
 For two of the years below, the peak attendance day occurred in January during the Martin Luther King holiday weekend period.
-In one year (2012-2013) peak attendance occurred during the week of Christmas on December 28th.
-Last season's peak day attendance of 7,225 was the highest for the 2005-2017period.
+In one year (2012-2013) peak attendance of 7,225 was the highest for the 2005-2017period.

-Table 5 Winter Public Use of Gore Mountain Ski Center from 2005-2006 until 2016-2017 (includes passholders)
+Table 5Winter Public Use of Gore Mountain Ski Centerfrom 2005-2006 until 2016-2017 (includes passholders)